francisudeji/francisudeji/README.md

 # Hello there and Welcome!!!

 ## Summary
-I'm a software engineer and technical writer based in Abuja, Nigeria with about 3 years of proffessional hands on industry experience building applications accross the web.
-I'm currently passionate about writing, accessibility, JAMStack, PWAs etc. I want to contribute more to open source :).
-Besides coding, I like to play games, travel, draw, listen to music, hangout, Netflix etc.
+I'm a software engineer and technical writer based in Abuja, Nigeria with about 3 years of professional hands-on industry experience building applications across the web.
+I'm currently passionate about writing, accessibility, JAMStack, PWAs, etc. I want to contribute more to open source :).
+Besides coding, I like to play games, travel, draw, listen to music, hangout, Netflix, etc.

 ## Things I use/do often
 - HTML